 |2 servings||calories per servings 480||protein serving 34 g||carbs per serving 28 g||total fat per serving 27 g|

 There are few things as simple and satisfying as dipping crispy chicken fingers into a good sauce.
-But these chicken fingers are even better, thanks to a nutty coating of ground pecans and a luxurious honey-mustard dipping sauce.
+But these chicken fingers are even better, thanks to a nutty coating of ground pecans.
 Summer squash is growing endlessly these days in the South, and serving it on the side as a play on buttery squash casserole with a crisp panko topping feels like a no-brainer.
 Humble enough for a family dinner yet sublime enough for all ages to enjoy, this is a quick recipe for satisfaction.

 |Nutrition Facts||/ Per Serving|